Valve/tyrion/README.md

-js-rust
+Tyrion
 =======

-JavaScript tokenizer/parser written in Rust
+JavaScript parser written in Rust

-Work in progress, 40% of tokenizer done.
+Work in progress, 50% of tokenizer done.